AJFaraday/Thud/docs/controller_interface.md

 * `piece` denotes what piece, if any is on that space (can be 'd', 't' or null)
 * `moves` is an array of move objects which show moves available from that space (will be empty if no piece is present)
 * `safe_moves` is an array of move objects which show moves which can not then be taken in the following turn.
-* `nearest_dwarf` is an object about the nearest dwarves. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarves that far away.
+* `nearest_dwarf` is an object about the nearest dwarfs. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarfs that far away.
-* `nearest_troll` is an object about the nearest trolls. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarves that far away.
+* `nearest_troll` is an object about the nearest trolls. `distance` is how far away they are (in a square distance), `pieces` is the coordinates of all dwarfs that far away.

 Move attributes: